jillb/WordPress-Diverse-Speaker-Workshop/README.md

 everyone and soon they’ll find out.
 Imposter syndrome is really common – you aren’t alone.

-**♦️ Diversity item** - A lot of us have imposter syndrome because we don't see people like us presented as experts.
+**♦️ If doing for Diversity** - A lot of us have imposter syndrome because we don't see people like us presented as experts.
 Many people who are not part of the over-represented majority set a much higher bar for “expert” knowledge.